unrealwork/atsd-use-cases/USMortality/README.md

 ### SQL Example 2 - Best of the Best and Worst of the Worst
 -----------------------------------------------------------

-Let us know look at some additional examples which delve into sorting for the deadliest and least deadly cities.
+Let us know look at some additional examples which delve into finding out which of our 122 cities have some of the deadliest and least deadly conditions.

 The below query examines the least deadly week for the total number of deaths by city.